ivanenev/skills-server/INSTALLATION.md

 ## Updating

-To update the Enhanced Skills Server:
+To update the Skills Server:

 **Global installation:**
 ```bash